Summer Mediterranean Farro Salad (Vegan)

 Make-Ahead Tips

-You can easily prepare this salad ahead of time, making it really versatile.
-If you want to go that route, you can cook the farro, grate the veggies, and toss everything in the dressing up to a day ahead of time.
-Just add any really delicate veggies, the grapes, the basil, and the pine nuts right before serving so they don't get soggy.
+You can easily prepare this vegetable farro salad ahead of time.
+Just cook the farro, grate the heartier veggies, and toss everything in the dressing up to a day in advance.
+Store the mostly-completed salad in a sealed container in the refrigerator.
+When you're ready to serve, add in any delicate veggies (especially greens), the grapes, the basil, and the pine nuts right before serving so they don't get soggy.

 • Olive oil

 • Coarse-grained dijon mustard.
-Learn to make your own here- it's easy!
+Learn to make your own mustard- it's easy!

 • Maple syrup

 • Thyme leaves.
-I prefer fresh since they have a better texture (= less crunchy), but dried is fine if that's what you have.
+I prefer fresh since they have a better texture, but dried is fine if that's what you have.

 • Salt and pepper